tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/条件键说明及使用示例_intl_en.md

 <span id="request_tag"></span>
 ### Forcibly setting a specified bucket tag when creating a bucket (qcs:request_tag)

+>?
+>The `request_tag` condition key is only applicable to `PutBucket` and `PutBucketTagging` operations but not `GetService`, `PutObject`, or `PutObjectTagging`.
+>

 #### Condition key qcs:request_tag

-You can use the condition key `qcs:request_tag` to restrict that a user must include a specified bucket tag when initiating a PutBucket or PutBucketTagging request.
+You can use the `qcs:request_tag` condition key to restrict that a user must include a specified bucket tag when initiating a `PutBucket` or `PutBucketTagging` request.

 #### Example: restricting that a user must include a specified bucket tag when creating a bucket

 Many users may manage their buckets using bucket tags.
 The following policy example indicates that the user can get authorization only after the user sets the specified bucket tags `<a,b>` and `<c,d>` when creating a bucket.

 Multiple bucket tags can be set.
-Different key values and quantities of bucket tags may form different sets.
+Different bucket tag keys/values and tag quantities will be used as different combinations.
 Assume that multiple parameter values carried by the user in the request form set A and multiple parameter values specified in the condition form set B. With this condition key, the user can use different combinations of qualifiers `for_any_value` and `for_all_value` to indicate different meanings.
 - `for_any_value:string_equal` indicates that the request takes effect if A and B have an intersection.
 - `for_all_value:string_equal` indicates that the request takes effect if A is a subset of B.

 If `for_any_value:string_equal` is used, the corresponding policy and request are as shown below:

 |Request Scenario     |Expected Result|
 |---|---|